05TEVE/python-realtime-gapi/README.md

-# Google Realtime API - Python Example
+# Google Realtime API - Python
-This code will make a call to the google analytics realtime api to get current number of active users.
+This is a simple command line app that will make a call to the google analytics realtime api to get current number of active users.

 ## Instructions